sapegin/sapegin.me/src/content/blog/view-source-2016.md

 **Things you can do in ES6 that can’t be done in ES5** by [Dan Shappir](https://twitter.com/@danshappir) from Wix.com.
 [Slides](https://docs.google.com/presentation/d/1rBV0tPiJVqvRsnxscNk_axf-I7IS2pyiR82M6Xp5mDw/edit).
 [Video](https://www.youtube.com/watch?v=GbVAMgU3Jj0).

-- ES6 is mostly syntactic sugar: arrow functions, destructuring, default function parameters, template strings, classes, etc.
+- ES6 is mostly syntactic sugar: arrow functions, destructuring, default function parameters, template strings, classes, and so on
 - It’s good: you want the syntax to be friendly.
 - What ES6 can do is what Babel can do.
 - Map can be emulated in ES5 but much slower.